awsdocs/aws-systems-manager-user-guide/doc_source/automation-mw-target.md

    ```

 **Note**
 If you configure an automation as a registered task by using the AWS CLI, use the `--Task-Invocation-Parameters` parameter to specify parameters to pass to a task when it runs\.
 Don't use the `--Task-Parameters` parameter\.
 The `--Task-Parameters` parameter is a legacy parameter\.
+For maintenance window tasks without a target specified, you cannot supply values for `--max-errors` and `--max-concurrency`\.
+Instead, the system inserts a placeholder value of `1`, which may be reported in the response to commands such as [describe\-maintenance\-window\-tasks](https://docs.aws.amazon.com/cli/latest/reference/ssm/describe-maintenance-window-tasks.html) and [get\-maintenance\-window\-task](https://docs.aws.amazon.com/cli/latest/reference/ssm/get-maintenance-window-task.html)\.
+These values do not affect the running of your task and can be ignored\.
+For information about maintenance window tasks that do not require targets, see [Registering maintenance window tasks without targets](maintenance-windows-targetless-tasks.md)\.

 ------
 #### [ Windows ]